 The cost of hard drives and digital media has dropped dramatically over the years.
 I almost never delete footage because hard drives are cheap enough to just budget in new drives with each project.

 Hard drives: Not all hard drives are created equal!
 Even with a good backup strategy, it's key to use drives that aren't going to force you to test your strategy often.
 For field drives, I exclusively use La Cie Rugged drives which offer a high level of protection from bumps, spills, and drops.
-For long-term storage, I use a combination of a RAID array (we'll get to that later) and external high performance passport drives (usb 3.1 drives are recommended).
+For long-term storage, I recommend a combination of a RAID array (we'll get to that later) and external high performance passport drives (usb 3.1 drives are recommended).

 Online Backup: First note - Online backups are NOT a replacement for multiple hard drive backups.
-You never know when a service might shut down, have a catastrophic failure, lose data, etc. I use two different backup services for our data.
+You never know when a service might shut down, have a catastrophic failure, lose data, etc. I use two different backup services for our data transfers.
 Our main RAID is automatically backed up to BackBlaze, which provides unlimited data backups, and most importantly, backs up external drives.
 (External drives must be connected every 30 days, otherwise, the backup is deleted).
 This gives the peace of mind that your most important work is being continuously and automatically backed up.